Q: What is Amazon WorkSpaces?

 Q: Which Zero Client configurations are compatible with the IP Based Access Controls feature?

-Zero Clients using MFA can be used with IP Based Access Controls, along with any compatible Zero Clients which do not use PCoIP Connection Manager to connect to WorkSpaces.
+A: Zero Clients using MFA can be used with IP Based Access Controls, along with any compatible Zero Clients which do not use PCoIP Connection Manager to connect to WorkSpaces.
 Any connections through PCoIP Connection Manager will not be able to access WorkSpaces if IP Based Access Controls are enabled.

 Q: Are there any scenarios where a non-whitelisted IP address could access a WorkSpace?

-Yes.
+A: Yes.
 If web access is enabled, when accessing WorkSpaces through the web access client, if the IP address changes from a whitelisted IP to a non-whitelisted IP address after the user’s credentials are validated and before the WorkSpace session begins to launch, the non-whitelisted IP address would be allowed.
 The initial connection would require a whitelisted IP address.

 Q: How are IP addresses whitelisted if users are accessing the WorkSpaces through a Network address translation (NAT)?